William Regal: The Blue Bloods (1994–1998)

-On 27 January episode of Saturday Night, Regal was attacked by the debuting Belfast Bruiser during a match, sparking a feud between the duo as the Belfast Bruiser was a Northern Irishman, who developed an on-screen hatred with Regal due to him being English.
+On the 27 January episode of Saturday Night, Regal was attacked by the debuting Belfast Bruiser during a match, sparking a feud between the duo as the Belfast Bruiser was a Northern Irishman, who developed an on-screen hatred with Regal due to him being English.
 In March, Regal faced the Bruiser in a match at Uncensored, but Regal lost the match by disqualification after Eaton and Taylor attacked the Bruiser.
-On 29 April episode of Monday Nitro, Regal defeated the Bruiser in a Parking Lot Brawl.
+On the 29 April episode of Monday Nitro, Regal defeated the Bruiser in a Parking Lot Brawl.
 The duo were scheduled to team in the Lethal Lottery at Slamboree, but the Bruiser suffered an injury and was replaced by Dave Taylor.
 Regal and Taylor lost to Jim Duggan and VK Wallstreet.
 Regal challenged Sting to a match to gain some attention in the company, leading to a match between the two at The Great American Bash, which Regal lost.

 On the 31 August episode of Saturday Night, Regal captured the World Television Championship for the third time by getting an upset victory over Lex Luger after Luger was attacked by The Outsiders.
 After winning the title, Regal solely began focusing on his title reign and the Blue Bloods became inactive.
 He held the title for five months and defended the title against the likes of Hacksaw Jim Duggan, Dean Malenko, former partner Bobby Eaton and Psychosis.
-Regal was scheduled to defend the title against Rey Misterio, Jr. at SuperBrawl VII, but he dropped the title to Prince Iaukea after a distraction by Misterio on 16 February 1997 episode of Nitro.
-Six days later, Regal avenged his title loss by costing Misterio, the title shot against Iaukea at SuperBrawl VII.
+Regal was scheduled to defend the title against Rey Misterio Jr. at SuperBrawl VII, but he dropped the title to Prince Iaukea after a distraction by Misterio on the 16 February 1997 episode of Nitro.
+Six days later, Regal avenged his title loss by costing Misterio the title shot against Iaukea at SuperBrawl VII.
 Regal got a rematch against Iaukea for the title at Spring Stampede, which he lost.
-Regal attacked Iaukea on 7 April episode of Nitro, which resulted in Iaukea losing the title to Último Dragón later that night.
+Regal attacked Iaukea on the 7 April episode of Nitro, which resulted in Iaukea losing the title to Último Dragón later that night.

-At Slamboree, Regal defeated Ultimo Dragon to win the belt for a fourth time, but lost the title back to Dragon two months later on 22 July episode of Nitro.
-Regal got another shot at the title against next champion Alex Wright on 15 September episode of Nitro, but he failed to capture the title.
+At Slamboree, Regal defeated Ultimo Dragon to win the belt for a fourth time, but lost the title back to Dragon two months later on the 22 July episode of Nitro.
+Regal got another shot at the title against next champion Alex Wright on the 15 September episode of Nitro, but he failed to capture the title.
 In the fall of 1997, Regal reformed the Blue Bloods with Dave Taylor and they unsuccessfully challenged Steiner Brothers for the WCW World Tag Team Championship at World War 3.
 Later that night, Regal participated in the World War 3 three-ring battle royal for a future WCW World Heavyweight Championship match.